 One month prior to confirmed junior recitals, up to one hour of dress rehearsal may be reserved.

-Dress rehearsals are scheduled by submitting a Rehearsal/Recording Request Form to Concert Production.
-It must be signed by the student’s applied faculty.
+Dress rehearsals are scheduled by emailing firstname.lastname@example.org.
+It must be approved by the student’s applied faculty (via email).

-The conservatory will provide printed programs for required junior recitals.
-Refer to the Information about Recital Programs section of this document for more information.
+The conservatory will provide programs for required junior recitals.
+Refer to the Information about Concert Programs section of this document for more information.

-▪ Programs for degree recitals must be submitted to Concert Production a minimum of two weeks prior to the recital date in order for them to be printed.
+▪ Programs for degree recitals must be emailed to email@example.com a minimum of two weeks prior to the recital date.

-▪ Students performing in a shared junior recital may submit their programs together or separately.
-However, only one program will be printed.
+▪ Students performing in a shared junior recital may email their programs together or separately.
+However, only one program will be prepared for the recital.

-Ushers and stage crew will be provided for degree recitals taking place in Kulas and Stull Recital Halls, Fairchild and Finney Chapels, and Warner Concert Hall.
-Ushers only will be provided for recitals in the Cat in the Cream Coffeehouse.
+Ushers and stage crew will be provided for degree recitals taking place in Kulas and Stull Recital Halls, Fairchild and Finney Chapels, Birenbaum and Warner Concert Hall.
+The Cat and the Cream is staffed by the Student Union office.
 All other venues will be unsupported.

 Any special instrumental or staging needs should be discussed with Concert Production staff as soon as possible after the recital is confirmed.

 Conservatory Audio Services will provide, as a matter of course, audio recording of degree recitals.
-In addition, live streaming will be provided in Kulas and Stull Recital Halls, Warner Concert Hall, and Finney and Fairchild Chapels.
+In addition, live streaming will be provided in Kulas and Stull Recital Halls, Warner Concert Hall, The Cat in the Cream, Birenbaum, and Finney and Fairchild Chapels.
 Although both recording and live streaming are the assumption for degree recitals, students retain the right to opt out of these services.